Pennsylvania Route 611: History

 In 1953, US 611 was realigned between Portland and Delaware Water Gap to cross the Delaware River on the Portland–Columbia Toll Bridge into New Jersey, where it continued along a new multilane road on the east bank of the Delaware River before crossing back into Pennsylvania on the Delaware Water Gap Toll Bridge.
 The former alignment of the route in Pennsylvania between Portland and Delaware Water Gap was designated as US 611 Alt.
 By 1960, the alignment of US 611 across the Delaware Water Gap Toll Bridge became part of I-80.

 On December 1, 1962, the American Association of State Highway Officials (AASHO) approved realigning US 611 to follow I-80 between the northern terminus of US 611 Alt. in Delaware Water Gap and Scotrun.
 In 1963, the Pennsylvania Department of Highways (PDH) recommended replacing US 611 Alt. with US 611, with the US 611 designation to be removed from I-80.
 On December 5, 1964, approval was given by AASHO to realign US 611 to follow the alignment of US 611 Alt. between Portland and Stroudsburg and the former surface alignment between Stroudsburg and Scotrun instead of following I-80 and crossing the Delaware River twice to run through New Jersey.
 Signs reflecting the realignment were to be changed by April 1, 1965.
 US 611 was upgraded to a divided highway between County Line Road north of Horsham and Doylestown in the 1960s.
 The section of US 611 between Tobyhanna and Gouldsboro was upgraded to a freeway and became part of I-81E (now I-380) in the 1960s.

 On December 5, 1964, AASHO approved eliminating the section of US 611 between I-81 in Dunmore and US 6/US 11 in Scranton, cutting back the northern terminus of US 611 to the interchange with I-81 in Dunmore.
 US 611 was rerouted to follow a section of the I-81E freeway in Dunmore to end at I-81.

 On December 3, 1971, AASHO approved the elimination of the US 611 designation.
 On March 14, 1972, US 611 was decommissioned and replaced with PA 611 between Philadelphia and I-81E in Tobyhanna and PA 435 between I-81E in Gouldsboro and I-81E in Dunmore.
 Signs were changed by April of that year.

 The southern terminus of PA 611 was located at PA 3 and PA 291 at Philadelphia City Hall.
-By 1989, PA 611 was extended south along Broad Street from Philadelphia City Hall to I-95, replacing PA 291 between Moyamensing Avenue and Philadelphia City Hall.
+By 1989, PA 611 was extended south along Broad Street from Philadelphia City Hall to I-95 in South Philadelphia, replacing PA 291 between Moyamensing Avenue and Philadelphia City Hall.
+In the 1970s, PA 611 was realigned to follow Larry Holmes Drive through downtown Easton, having previously followed 3rd Street, a one-way pair along 3rd Street and Ferry Street northbound and 2nd Street southbound, Ferry Street, and Front Street.